 For the box score and video highlights, go to MLB.com.
 For some much nerdier stats, go to FanGraphs.
 For the updated standings, go to ESPN.
 The Athletics destroyed the Tigers again, so the Yankees are now six games back of the second wildcard spot in the loss column.
 Cool Standings gives them a 6.2% chance of making the postseason with 29 games to play.

 The Yankees are off on Thursday and will open a hugely important three-game series against the Orioles in the Bronx on Friday night.
 That is legitimately the biggest series of the year, at least until the next series after that.
 CC Sabathia and Miguel Gonzalez will be your pitching matchup for the opener.
 Check out RAB Tickets if you want to catch the game live.

 For the first time this season and the first time in 175 games dating back to last year, Robinson Cano is not in the Yankees starting lineup tonight.
 He is day-to-day with a left hand contusion after being hit by a J.A.
 Happ pitch last night.
 With the off-day tomorrow, it’s no surprise they’re resting him tonight and hoping the two consecutive days off have him ready to go for the Orioles series come Friday.
 Assuming he won’t come off the bench at some point, this will be Robbie’s first full game off since August 15th of last year, when a stiff neck sidelined him for a day. #lazy

 Here’s the lineup Joe Girardi is running out there against right-hander Todd Redmond:

 - 2B Mark Reynolds — Eduardo Nunez and his sore knee didn’t make it through batting practice

 - C Chris Stewart

-Both games are scheduled to start a little after 1pm ET and can be seen on MLB.tv (no local blackouts).
-Only the home game will be available on YES.
+First pitch is scheduled for a little after 7pm ET and can be seen on YES.
 Enjoy.